GlennPatrickCullen/UnitySocketsProject/README.md

 #Project Details
 This project implements a multiplayer game using Winsock for C# It creates an Asyncronous TCP connection between the Server application and the Client Application.
 Network messages are serialized using Unity's inbuilt JSON serializer before being sent.
+The majority of the network code takes place inside the "Server.cs" and "Client.cs" found in the "NetworkCode" folder.

 Both server and client .exe can be found at the link above